mahotilo/Bootstrap-Carousel/README.md

        //                    ^^^

 * Supports a new style of responsive carousel height sizing.
-   If height="" or "auto", the size of the carousel is determined based on the size of the first image in the series (width=100%; height= auto)
+   If height="" or "auto", the size of the carousel is determined based on the responsive size of the first image in the series (width=100%; height= auto)